eatsfrog/eatsfrog.github.io/_posts/2024-10-04-from-csv-mess-to-data-success.md

 final_df.dropna(inplace=True)
 ```

-There are other ways to handle missing data, which you can learn more about [here](https://towardsdatascience.com/8-methods-for-handling-missing-values-with-python-pandas-842544cdf891).
+**Note**: There are other ways to handle missing data, which you can learn more about [here](https://towardsdatascience.com/8-methods-for-handling-missing-values-with-python-pandas-842544cdf891).

 #### A Note on Proactive Error Handling

-Usually, it's best practice to fix these data errors from the beginning.
-We could have used similar techniques as we did previously, but before merging or concatenating the DataFrames.
+Usually, it's best practice to handle these data errors before merging.
+We could have used similar techniques as we did previously, but automating the process.
 For example:

 ```python
 def clean_dataframe(df):